-Where a recipient has performed work but there is a dispute about who is to pay the wages, the recipient may not be paid for the work performed.
-This means the recipient has no present legal entitlement to be paid for the work and it cannot be said that the recipient has 'earned' the amount.
+Where a customer has performed work but there is a dispute about who is to pay the wages, the customer may not be paid for the work performed.
+This means the customer has no present legal entitlement to be paid for the work and it cannot be said that the customer has 'earned' the amount.
 The amount not paid is therefore NOT counted as Ordinary Income for that period.